Language selection

 Facility location Municipality of Port Hope, Ontario

-Facility description PHCF converts uranium trioxide (UO3) powder into uranium dioxide (UO2) and uranium hexafluoride (UF6).
+Facility description The PHCF converts uranium trioxide (UO3) powder into uranium dioxide (UO2) and uranium hexafluoride (UF6).
 UF6 is further processed elsewhere into fuel for light-water reactors, while the UO2 powder is further processed elsewhere into fuel for CANDU reactors.
-At CFM, UO2 powder is pressed into pellets and loaded into zirconium tubes.
-The tubes are then used to create finished reactor fuel bundles.

-All CNSC licensees must maintain a comprehensive environmental protection program to monitor and control radiological (nuclear) and hazardous substances released from the facilities they oversee to determine concentrations of contaminants in the environment and assess potential exposure routes to the public.
+Environmental protection requirements In accordance with regulatory requirements under the Nuclear Safety and Control Act, all licensees of Class I nuclear facilities and uranium mines and mills must maintain a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the facilities they own and operate.
+As part of every licensee’s environmental protection program, concentrations of contaminants in the environment must be determined and the potential exposure pathways to the public must be assessed and mitigated.

 Legend